Categorified central extensions, \'etale Lie 2-groups and Lie's Third Theorem for locally exponential Lie algebras

-We tried to develop a completed account on the integration of infinite-dimensional Lie algebra to Lie 2-groups.
-In order to do so we dropped some topics that may be at hand, which we shortly line out in this section.
+We tried to develop a completed account on the integration of infinite-dimensional Lie algebras to Lie 2-groups.
+In order to do so we dropped some topics that may be at hand which we shortly line out in this section.
 Most of them deserve to be worked out seriously.

-\begin{remark}[Diffeological Lie Groups] The problem that one encounters when trying to integrate central extensions of infinite-dimensional Lie algebras to Lie groups is that one has to factor out subgroups from locally convex spaces that may be indiscreet.
+\begin{remark}[Diffeological Lie Groups] The problem that one encounters when trying to integrate central extensions of infinite-dimensional Lie algebras to Lie groups is that one has to factor out subgroups from locally convex spaces that may be not discrete.
 This has to be done to ensure that the cocycle condition for a certain universal cocycle holds.

-However, one may resolve this problem by enlarging the category of smooth manifolds to a category which is closed under quotients.
+However, one may resolve this problem by enlarging the category of smooth manifolds to a category in which this quotient exists.
 For instance, the category of diffeological spaces (or more general smooth spaces, cf.\ \cite{BaezHoffnung08Convenient-Categories-of-Smooth-Spaces}) has this property.
-From our cocycle $(F_{\omega,\beta},\Theta_{\beta})$, integrating a given Lie algebra cocycle $\omega$, one easily constructs a cocycle $q \circ F_{\omega,\beta}$, which is in general (locally) smooth as a map between diffeological spaces.
-With the corresponding version Theorem \ref{thm:globalisation-of-smooth-structures-on-groups} for diffeological spaces one thus constructs a diffeological group $\wh{G}_{\omega}$ and
+From our cocycle $(F_{\omega,\beta},\Theta_{\beta})$, integrating a given Lie algebra cocycle $\omega$, one obtains an ordinary group cocycle $q \circ F_{\omega,\beta}$, which is in general (locally) smooth as a map between diffeological spaces, because the quotient map $q\from \fz\to \fz/\Pi_{\omega}$ is smooth, no matter whether $\Pi_{\omega}:=\per_{\omega}(\pi_{2}(G))$ is discrete or not.
+With the corresponding version of Theorem \ref{thm:globalisation-of-smooth-structures-on-groups} for diffeological spaces one thus constructs a diffeological group $\wh{G}_{\omega}$ and

 is a candidate for a central extension of diffeological groups, integrating